autogluon/autogluon/hackathon/source/notebook/image_classification_advanced.md

 print('Top-1 test acc: %.3f' % test_acc)
 ```

-Let's dive a little bit deeper to take a look at the default
+Let's now dive deeper into the default settings of `fit` that an advanced user may wish to alter.

-configuration of the `fit`.
-First, we could obtain the default model candidates
-for the image classification task.
+Recall that rather than training an image classification neural network from scratch, AutoGluon by default first loads a network that has already been pretrained on another image dataset and then continues training this network on your provided dataset (after appropriately modifying the output layer for the current task).
+Let's inspect which pretrained neural network candidates AutoGluon tries to build off of by default for image classification tasks:

 ```python
 print('Default models:')
 print(results.metadata['nets'])
 ```

-We can also look up the default optimizers used in the `fit`.
+We can also look up the default optimizers used by `fit` to train each neural network (ie. to update the weight parameters based on mini-batches of training data):

 ```python
 print('Default optimizers:')
 print(results.metadata['optimizers'])
 ```

+Beyond which pretrained model and which optimizer to use, deep learning in general involves tons of other design choices, which we collectively refer to as "hyperparameters".
+Given possible values of the hyperparameters to try out, we require a smart strategy to efficiently find those hyperparameter values which will produce the best classifier.
+Strategies might include techniques such as grid/random-search, hyperband, Bayesian optimization, etc. In AutoGluon, which hyperparameter-search strategy to use is specified by a `Searcher` object.
-The default searcher used in the `fit` is:
+The default searcher used in `fit` for image classification is:

 ```python
 print('Default searcher:')
 print(results.metadata['searcher'])
 ```

+When the Searcher returns a particular hyperparameter configuration to try out, we must train a neural network under the specified configuration settings, a process referred to as a "trial".
+In parallel/distributed settings, we may wish to run multiple trials simultaneously in order to try out more hyperparameter configurations in less time.
+In AutoGluon, how trials are orchestrated is controlled by a `Scheduler` object.
-The default trial scheduler used in the `fit` is:
+The default trial scheduler used in `fit` for image classification is:

 ```python
 print('Default trial scheduler:')
 print(results.metadata['trial_scheduler'])
 ```

+When we have already trained many networks under many hyperparameter configurations and see that a current trial is performing very poorly in comparison, it may be wise to infer this is not the best hyperparameter configuration and to simply terminate the trial right away.
+This way, these compute resources are freed up to explore more promising hyperparameter configurations.

-We could also retrieve the used stop criterion and resources used for each trial using:
+We can retrieve AutoGluon's default stop-criterion and resources used for each trial using:

 ```python
 print('Used stop criterion:')